sjkneisler/agentic-ai-workshop/memory-bank/productContext.md

 - The agent takes a user's question via a command-line interface (CLI).
 - It follows a predefined sequence of steps, calling specific Python modules for each task (clarification, planning, searching, optional RAG, reasoning, synthesis).
-- It utilizes external APIs (Serper for search, OpenAI for LLM tasks) configured via environment variables.
+- It utilizes external APIs (Serper for search, OpenAI for LLM tasks) configured via `.env` (API keys) and `config.yaml` (models, prompts).
 - It can optionally incorporate local documents into its knowledge base using Retrieval-Augmented Generation (RAG) with ChromaDB.
 - The final synthesized answer is printed to the console.
-A verbose mode allows users to inspect intermediate steps.
+Output detail is controlled via `--quiet`, default (includes sources), and `--verbose` (includes intermediate steps) flags.

 ## User Experience Goals